Make UK

 Make UK, formerly the Engineering Employers' Federation, represents manufacturers in the United Kingdom.

 Purpose

 Make UK provides businesses with advice, guidance and support in employment law, employee relations, health, safety, climate and environment, information and research and occupational health.
+The original purpose of the EEF was to enable "collective action to protect individual firms and local associations, the preservation of the 'power to manage', and the maintenance of industrial peace through established procedure".

 Through offices in London and Brussels, Make UK provides political representation on behalf of UK business in the engineering, manufacturing and technology-based sectors: lobbying government, MPs, regional development agencies, MEPs and European institutions.

+Make UK Defence, which is part of Make UK, undertakes a similar role within the defence industry.

 History

 EEF was formed in 1896 as the Engineering Employers' Federation and merged in 1918 with the National Employers' Federation.